rocky-linux/documentation/docs/guides/security/firewalld.md

 OK, that is all fine, but what if you are running for example, a Nextcloud service on http/https and you only wanted your trusted network to have access to it?
 It's not unusual!
 This sort of thing happens all the time, and just publicly allowing traffic, without considering who actually needs access, is a huge security hole.

-We can't actually use the trusted zone information that we've used above.
+We can't actually use the "trusted" zone information that we've used above.
 That was for testing.
 We have to assume that we have at minimum our LAN IP block added to "trusted".
 That would look like this:

 `firewall-cmd --zone=trusted --add-source=192.168.1.0/24 --permanent`